Episode

 .

-shelter so that he can inspect what Chris and Kent have done with tying
+under the shelter so that he can inspect what Chris and Kent have done with tying the

-the crosspieces together.
-Abigail continues her slow walk to him
+leaves and the crosspieces together.
+Abigail continues her slow walk to him as Dana watches)

 .